-Acacia Johnson is a photographer from Alaska, focused on human relationships to the earth's Polar Regions.
+Acacia Johnson is a photographer, artist and writer from Alaska, focused on human relationships to the earth's Polar Regions.

-A graduate of the Rhode Island School of Design, Acacia now lives in Scandinavia and exhibits her work internationally.

-In 2014, Acacia was awarded a Fulbright grant in Canada to pursue a project about Inuit relationships to the winter landscape of Baffin Island, resulting in the series Under The Same Stars.
+A graduate of the Rhode Island School of Design, Acacia was the recipient a Fulbright grant in Canada to pursue a project about Inuit relationships to the winter landscape of Baffin Island, resulting in the series Under The Same Stars.

 For print sales, commissions or assignments, please contact Acacia directly at firstname.lastname@example.org.